Eye irritation from contacts: causes and remedies

 Your eye size and shape are unique to you, and the same goes for your contacts.
-Your eye doctor performs a variety of measurements to make sure your contact lens properly fits your eye.
+Your eye doctor performs a variety of measurements, to make sure your contact lenses fit your eyes.
 However, sometimes the fit can be a little off.
-If you constantly suffer from slight pain or irritation, redness, fluctuations in vision, or you feel as if a foreign object is in your eye, your contacts may fit incorrectly.
+If you constantly suffer from slight pain, irritation, redness, fluctuations in vision, or feel like a foreign object is in your eye—your contacts may fit incorrectly.

 Wearing contact lenses too long

-Wearing contact lenses that are past their expiration date can also cause problems, including bacterial infections, so cIt is best to get in the habit of replacing your contact lenses as frequently as recommended by your eye doctor.
+Wearing contact lenses that are past their expiration date can also cause problems, including bacterial infections.
+It is best to get in the habit of wearing and replacing your contact lenses as frequently as recommended by your eye doctor.

 Eye infections from contact lenses